On global smooth solutions to the 2D isentropic and irrotational Chaplygin gases with short pulse data: Introduction

+where $\O=x^1\p_2-x^2\p_1$.
+Here we point out that \eqref{i1}-\eqref{Y-0} are much weaker than the corresponding restrictions in \cite{Ding4} for $0\le k\le 3$ and in \cite{MPY} for large $k$.
+By suitable choices of $(\phi_0,\phi_1)$, \eqref{i1} can be easily fulfilled (see Remark \ref{R1.1} below).
+It follows from \eqref{i0} and \eqref{i1}-\eqref{Y-0} that the short pulse data are some extensions of a class of large symmetric data, for which the smallness restrictions are imposed on angular directions and along the ``good" direction tangent to outgoing light conic surface $\{t=r\}$, but the largeness is kept at least for the second order ``bad" directional derivatives $\p_t-\p_r$.
+This provides a powerful framework to study the blowup or the global existence of smooth solutions to multi-dimensional hyperbolic systems or second order quasilinear wave equations with short pulse data, see \cite{C3,Ding4,Ding6,K-R,Lu1,MPY,MY,Wang} and the references therein.

-where $\slashed\nabla$ stands for the derivative on $\mathbb S^1$.
-Note that although the short pulse initial data $(\phi,\p_t\phi)|_{t=1}$ in \eqref{i0} do not have the uniform boundedness (smallness) in $H^{\f{11}{4}+}(\mathbb R^2)\times H^{\f{7}{4}+}(\mathbb R^2)$ -norm (independent of $\delta$) required for the well-posedness of regular solutions for 2D quasilinear wave equations in \cite{A1, A, A2, H,Smith} (see Remarks \ref{R1.1}-\ref{1.3}), yet the conditions \eqref{i0}-\eqref{Y-0} imply the hyperbolicity of the equation \eqref{1.9} and the suitably stronger smallness of the directional derivatives $\p_t+\p_r$ of $\phi$ up to the second order.
-This is essential for our global existence of smooth solutions to the Cauchy problem \eqref{1.9}-\eqref{i0}.
+Note that although the short pulse initial data $(\phi,\p_t\phi)|_{t=1}$ in \eqref{i0} do not have the uniform boundedness (smallness) in $H^{\f{11}{4}+}(\mathbb R^2)\times H^{\f{7}{4}+}(\mathbb R^2)$ -norm (independent of $\delta$) required for the well-posedness of regular solutions for 2D quasilinear wave equations in \cite{A1, A, A2, H,Smith} (see Remark \ref{R1.1}), yet the conditions \eqref{i0} and \eqref{i1} imply the suitably stronger smallness of the directional derivative $\p_t+\p_r$ of $\phi$.
+This is essential for our global existence of smooth solutions to the Cauchy problem \eqref{1.9} with \eqref{i0}.

-The main result of this paper is stated as follows:
+The main result of this paper can be stated as follows: